MiceXx/webpay-token-android/README.md

 }
 ```

-2. Add FrameLayout to place of indicating button
+2. Add FrameLayout to position button that opens dialog

 ```xml
 <FrameLayout